tpope/vim-fireplace/README.markdown

-Oh, and if you don't have an nREPL connection, installing [leiningen.vim][] lets it fall back to using `java clojure.main` for some of the basics, using a class path based on your Leiningen or Maven config.
+Oh, and if you don't have an nREPL connection, installing [leiningen.vim][] lets it fall back to using `java clojure.main` for some of the basics, using a class path based on your Leiningen config.
 It's a bit slow, but a two-second delay is vastly preferable to being forced out of my flow for a single command, in my book.

 [cider-nrepl]: https://github.com/clojure-emacs/cider-nrepl
 [Piggieback]: https://github.com/cemerick/piggieback